pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/basics/page.md

 }
 ```

-Without that annotation, the view picker is not shown.
-Compact listings never show saved views, even when the annotation is set.
+Compact listings never show saved views, even when the annotation is `true`.

 Users can save **personal** views without any extra permission.
 Sharing a view as global or with a user group requires the CMS permission `datamanager.sharelistingviews`.
 Roles that already have `datamanager.*` pick this up automatically.

-Named views lock the filters and columns they own until the user chooses **Edit view**.
+Named views lock the filters they own until the user chooses **Edit view**.
+Visible columns can still be shown, hidden or reordered at any time; those column changes are not saved onto the view unless it is being edited.
 Extra search and extra filters can still be added on top without changing the saved view.

 To enable or disable views for a single embedded table (rather than the object's main listing), pass `allowSavedViews` to `objectDataTable()` / `_objectDataTable` — see [[customizingdatamanager]].